awsdocs/aws-batch-user-guide/doc_source/what-is-batch.md

 AWS Batch enables you to run batch computing workloads on the AWS Cloud\.
 Batch computing is a common way for developers, scientists, and engineers to access large amounts of compute resources, and AWS Batch removes the undifferentiated heavy lifting of configuring and managing the required infrastructure, similar to traditional batch computing software\.
 This service can efficiently provision resources in response to jobs submitted in order to eliminate capacity constraints, reduce compute costs, and deliver results quickly\.

-As a fully managed service, AWS Batch enables users to run batch computing tasks at any scale, automatically provisioning compute resources and optimizing workload distribution based on the quantity and scale of the workloads\.
-AWS Batch lets users bypass the installation and management of batch computing software, saving time and reducing operational complexity so you can focus on analyzing results and solving problems\.
+As a fully managed service, AWS Batch enables you to run batch computing workloads of any scale\.
+AWS Batch automatically provisions compute resources and optimizes the workload distribution based on the quantity and scale of the workloads\.
+With AWS Batch, there is no need to install or manage batch computing software, which allows you to focus on analyzing results and solving problems\.

 ## Components of AWS Batch<a name="batch_components"></a>